wizyoung/DiffTracker/README.md

 ## Extension Settings

-This extension does not add any VS Code settings.
+This extension does not add any settings.

 ## Known Issues

 None at this time.
-Please report issues on the GitHub repository.
+Please open an issue if you find a bug.

 ## Release Notes

 ### 0.1.0

-Initial release:
-- Activity bar integration
+- Activity Bar entry
 - Recording mode for change tracking
-- Visual diff display with red/green highlighting
+- Inline diff highlighting
+- Side-by-side diff
-- Multi-file support
+- Multi-file tracking with timestamps
+- Revert file and revert all
-- Clear and stop recording functionality
+- Clear diffs

 ## License